Anne Gray McCready

-Anne C. Gray McCready (born July 7, 1960, in Williams Bay, Wisconsin) is a game designer and editor who has worked on a number of products for the Dungeons & Dragons fantasy role-playing game from TSR.
+Anne C. Gray McCready (born July 7, 1960) is a game designer, writer and editor who worked on a number of products for the Dungeons & Dragons fantasy role-playing game published by TSR, as well as designing several board games for TSR.
+She later became a freelance writer and editor as well as manager of her husband Ben McCready's portrait business.

 Early life

-Anne Gray grew up in Williams Bay, Wisconsin, and went to the University of Wisconsin–Whitewater majoring in biology, switching to marketing after a year, and switching to English the following year, earning her B.A. in English in 1982.
-"My first job after college was working at a printing company, where I keylined ads, business cards, and menus, and got interested in graphic design."
+Anne Gray was born in Williams Bay, Wisconsin and went to the University of Wisconsin–Whitewater.
+She majored in biology, then switched to marketing after a year, then switched to English the following year, earning her B.A. in English in 1982.
+Her first job was keylining ads, business cards, and menus for a printing company, where she also got interested in graphic design.